-6. Is your medical school a member of a national or international planetary health or ESH organization?
+2.6.
+Is your medical school a member of a national or international planetary health or ESH organisation?

-- 1 Yes, the medical school is a member of a national or international planetary health or ESH organization - 0 No, the medical school is not a member of such an organization
+- 1 Yes, the medical school is a member of a national or international planetary health or ESH organisation - 0 No, the medical school is not a member of such an organisation

-The medical school is not yet part of such an organisation, but is exploring the available options.
+Score explanation: The medical school is not yet part of such an organisation, but is actively preparing an application to the Planetary Health Alliance.